Control the mega tracking process

 Warning

-Understand the current system state
+Understand current system status

 Tip